Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DataOps/_index.md

 > **Note:** Logging into the Client VM without the UPN format _username@jumpstart.local_ will prevent the automation from running automatically.

-- If the _`windowsAdminPassword`_ parameter is not specified during deployment, the password is automatically generated and stored in the Key Vault.
+- If the _`windowsAdminPassword`_ parameter is specified during deployment, use the provided password to log in.
+If not specified, the password is automatically generated and stored in the Key Vault.
 Copy the "windowsAdminPassword" secret value from the Key Vault to log in.

 #### The Logon scripts